John Mattinson, Operations Director, Certero

 Being able to track the usage of your installed software is vital in ensuring that you remain compliant.
-From accurately knowing the number of Named users who are actually using the software, through to correctly measuring the right metrics, you need to be aware of what is going on across your IT estate.
+From accurately knowing the number of Named users who are actually using the software, through to correctly measuring the right metrics, you need to be aware of what is going on across your entire IT estate.

 Having access to this type of detailed information will enable you to show Oracle, at the time of an audit, that you know how their software is being used by your organization and be able to defend against the ‘false positives’ that auditing scripts can sometimes produce.
 With Oracle consistently one of the top vendors most likely to audit, this information offers a host of benefits.

-A further benefit of this information, is that you will be able to see which named users are actually using the software, and if they are not (say for example if they have left or changed roles) you will be able to recycle their license for use by somebody else.
+A further benefit of this information, is that you will be able to see which Named users are actually using the software, and if they are not, (say for example if they have left or changed roles) you will be able to recycle their license for use by somebody else.
 This license re-harvesting can help save you money going forward by not needing to buy as many licenses.

 In many cases, these users will need a valid Named user license to ensure the company remains compliant.
 You need to be able to identify and manage any instances of indirect access to help prevent potential problems at the time of a true-up/audit.
 The alternative could result in non-compliance leading to large pay-out for the required licensing.

 Virtualization offers a great way to cut costs but is fraught with potential Oracle software licensing issues that could incur expense greater than the original savings.
 This is due to Oracle’s very tight definition as to what it recognizes as virtualization.

 Soft partitioning divides the OS using OS resource managers.
-Oracle explicitly states that “… soft partitioning … is not permitted as a means to determine or limit the number of software licenses required for any given server or cluster of servers.”
+Oracle explicitly states that “…soft partitioning…is not permitted as a means to determine or limit the number of software licenses required for any given server or cluster of servers.”